Disability Rights and Resources

 The John Hudson Summer Internship Program

-For more information about the John Hudson Internship Program, please email Karen Kelly or call 703-324-3745.
+For more information about the John Hudson Internship Program, please email Ann Kim or call 703-324-3745.

 Questions About the Application

-Any college student (including law students and graduate students) or recent college graduate who self-identifies as an individual with any type of disability is invited to apply.
+Any college student, law student, graduate student, or recent college graduate who self-identifies as an individual with any type of disability is invited to apply.
 You will not be required to disclose your specific disability; however, your application for this program will signify that you consider yourself a person with a disability.

 We want to enable as many participants as possible to benefit from the program so individuals are not eligible to participate in consecutive years.